In making jewelry there are certain tools you will need. Different sets of pliers, cutters, benders and crimp beads.

 One end has a loop, and the other is left open for your beads.
 Once you have the right amount of beads you want, you loop the other end using regular beading pliers.
 Pliers will be another chapter on another day.

 Head pins are practically the same as eye-pins, but they are for ear rings.
 One end is flat, so that the bead rests on it, and can dangle.
+This last picture is two bracelets that I have finished recently.
+It is showing how they are clasped together, and you may spot the headpins used to link the beads together.
+I hope you have enjoyed this first chapter on basic materials.

 Monday, September 20, 2010